Jenny Lake Loop

 The Spring 1939 issue of Grand Teton Nature Notes reports that "By far the most popular trail in the park is the lower portion of the Cascade Canyon Trail which leaves Jenny Lake and climbs above Hidden Falls."
 More than 75 years later that statement still holds true.
-As a result of overuse through the years, the park launched a multi-year project to improve the area surrounding Jenny Lake in the spring of 2014.
+As a result of overuse through the years, the park launched a multi-year project to improve the area surrounding Jenny Lake in 2014.
 The project included extensive rehabilitation of trails connecting Hidden Falls and Inspiration Point, as well as improvements to the viewing areas at both destinations.

 At 5.1 miles you'll reach the Jenny Lake Trail junction.
 The trail to the right proceeds up to Hidden Falls and Inspiration Point.
 Both destinations are well worth the side trip if you have the time and energy.
 To continue on the loop, hikers should turn left and proceed across the footbridge over Cascade Canyon Creek.

 A short distance beyond Cascade Canyon Creek hikers will pass another horse trail.
 To continue towards the West Shore Boat Dock area you should veer to the left at this junction.